cdanderson76/blogPreviewCard/README.md

 What are you most proud of, and what would you do differently next time?

 There wasn't a lot of changes that I could make to this project...maybe just the color scheme.
 However, I was able to go into figma and change the color of the design to make it stand out from other designs.
-Not a HUGE deal, but I am proud that I made the change.
+Not a HUGE deal, but I am proud that I made that change.

-As far as the changes I would make next time, I would be sure to add all of my HTML first, and then style it all out at the end.
-I believe I had more trouble than I should have with the footer this go-around, but I was able to make i happen.
+As far as what I would do differently next time, I would be sure to add all of my HTML first, and then style it all out at the end.
+I believe I had more trouble than I should have with the footer this go-around, but I was able to make it happen.

 What challenges did you encounter, and how did you overcome them?